lemonguy-104/dotfiles/README.md

 - Go to .config/tabliss/ and select "02_pastel-blackBG_1920x1080.jpg"

-- Tabliss settings > Scroll to "Greeting" > Click the settings button > Change "lemon" for whatever name you want or leave it blank

 ### Disclamer:

 Some things may look weird, like urxvt or alacritty, because they use Mononoki Nerd Font and it needs to be installed to make them look as they should.